codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/build-and-push-an-image.md

 toc: true
 ---

-Building a Docker image and then pushing it to a registry is one of the most basic scenarios for creating a Pipeline.
+Building a Docker image and then pushing it to a registry is one of the most basic scenarios for creating a pipeline.
 In this example we will use a demo Node.js application that will be packaged in a Docker image.

 >The source code of the repository is located at [https://github.com/codefreshdemo/cf-example-build-and-push](https://github.com/codefreshdemo/cf-example-build-and-push){:target="\_blank"}.
 Feel free to fork it if you want to follow along.